-If logging, pull the plunger switch out to the Off position or send Stop. or measurement in the status field.
+If logging, pull the plunger switch out to the Off position or send Stop. or

 Send SetVAuxPower#=N (where # = 0, 1, 2, 3).

 Fault checking restarts when the channel is re-enabled (send SetVAuxPower#=Y, push the plunger switch in to the On position, or send Start).

 Fault states are stored with the